merelscholman/DiscoGeM/README.md

 Each instance in DiscoGeM was annotated by 10 crowd workers, using a discourse connective insertion paradigm (see Yung et al., 2019; Scholman et al., 2022).
 In addition to the annotated dataset, we also make available the dataset with all annotator-level insertions and annotator quality scores.

+The train/dev/test split indicated by the 'split' column was used in Yung et al., 2022.
+An alternative 10-fold cross-validation split is also provided.

 A subset of the data was also annotated using a Question-Answer annotation paradigm (see Pyatkin et al., 2023).
 These annotations can be found in the folder QADiscourse_annotations.

+ ## DiscoGeM 1.5

+DiscoGeM 1.5 is the re-annotation of the English data in DiscoGeM 1.0 using the forced-choice connective insertion approach employed in DiscoGeM 2.0, in contrast to the two-step free connective insertion method of DiscoGeM 1.0.
+3223 annotations have been conducted by the same workers on the same items using both methods, with 3 years' time span in between, allowing direct comparison of annotation methods.

  ## DiscoGeM 2.0